argoproj/argoproj/community/membership.md

 **Note:** Acceptance of code contributions requires at least one approver in addition to the assigned reviewers.

+While these guidelines are going to be used for setting contribution expectations, the maintainers will recognize the impact of an individual's contribution while making a decision on promotion an individual to a "reviewer."

 ### Requirements

 The following apply to the part of codebase for which one would be a reviewer in